medialab/xan/docs/cookbook/dataviz.md

 <!-- TODO: --count, small multiples, different arrangements -->

-### Density gradients
+### Custom 2D plots & density gradients

-Two-dimensional plots can be useful for more than scatter plots and line plots.
+2D plots can be useful for more than scatter plots and line plots.

 For instance I personally use `xan plot` to draw simplified node-link diagrams of very large graphs in the terminal.